CMES Faculty Research Grant

 - BAD: I need about $300 to cover transcriptions.

-Application deadline: All materials must be received by 5pm on Friday, March 24; deadline extended to applications received by 5 pm on Friday, April 7 (We anticipate notification by April 21.)
-Please deliver application packet to the Center for Middle Eastern Studies, 845 N. Park Ave., Marshall Bldg., Room 470.
+Application deadline: All materials must be received by 5pm on Friday, April 6, 2018; Please deliver application packet to the Center for Middle Eastern Studies, 845 N. Park Ave., Marshall Bldg., Room 470.

 Contact: CMES Assistant Director Julie Ellison-Speight, (520) 621-8079, email@example.com